-What makes a great
+What makes a great Polynesian tattoo?

 Polynesian tattoo designs by Roberto Gemori

 Polynesian tattoos can be very different in style from one another depending on the specific tradition they belong to, and every tattoo artist develops a personal style over time, based on their preferences and on the training received.
+In addition to this, personal taste can influence the perception of what is considered a nice tattoo so that 100 different people will probably have 100 different ideas of what looks best.

 How can we tell a well-designed Polynesian tattoo then?
 Is there an objective way to identify them?